Product guide

 The guide makes it clear why Picmu can talk about privacy in grounded terms rather than cloud-style marketing language.

-It shows why waveform analysis, offline rendering, and export badges appear the way they do on the actual routes.
+It shows why waveform analysis, offline rendering, and export badges appear the way they do on the actual pages.

 Keeps the browser limits visible